rodtezla/ST7735_TFT_LCD/README.md

 *If using and downloading libraries is new to you check out this video:* [Installing libraries in the arduino IDE](https://www.youtube.com/watch?v=LXLfA3uRP3w&t=89s)

 >After getting the necessary libraries Upload the sketch to the esp32, I shared some images in the repo of the output screens
+>
+>There's another sketch file in the folder with various commands you can try out on the TFT display